 - Respiratory therapist

-- Registered nurse/care services coordinator with the ALS Association Central & Southern Ohio Chapter
+- Registered nurse or care services coordinator with the ALS Association Central and Southern Ohio Chapter

 Connecting ALS patients with OhioHealth Home Care for medical equipment and in-home care.
 OhioHealth outpatient facilities for physical, occupational and speech therapy.

 We spend time with our ALS patients during their clinic visits to understand their needs and to proactively monitor and manage their symptoms.

 - Patients visit the ALS clinic every two to three months.

 - Prior to a clinic visit, one of our ALS nurses will call you or your caregiver to pre-screen for your needs.

 - During your clinic visit, you’ll stay in one exam room, where our specialists will come to you for consultation.